Agitate, Educate, and Organize ~OO~

-But we have someone who is pro-worker and who endorses peace and progress.
+But we had someone running who is pro-worker.
+Dr. Jill Stein endorses peace and progress.

 “A coalition is building: 31 million Americans who want health care, 40 million Americans who want their student debt erased.
 70 million students in secondary school and college who want the opportunity for free K-12 education.
 5 million Americans who lost their homes to banks.
 3 million Americans used and abused in corporate wars of choice.
 And 80% of Americans who are in debt and tired of seeing banks bailed out and Main Street sold out.”

-And this 100 million plus coalition like Jill Stein!
+And this 100 million plus coalition deserves a candidate as brilliant and spot on as Jill Stein!